A3onn/wigraph/README.md

 #### A simple to use program to visualise what's happening in a PCAP containing IEEE802.11 frames.

-### Dependencies

-WiGraph required some dependencies:
-- `dpkt` to parse frames
-- `networkx` to represent the graph in memory and drawing it to a file

-You can install theses dependencies automatically by using the `requirements.txt` file :

-`pip install -r requirements.txt`

 ## Usage

 To create a graph: